KatieLars/KatieLars.github.io/_posts/2018-05-27-postmodernist_rails_self_reference.markdown

 Exactly how I would have put it.
 Thank you, Stanford Dictionary of Philosophy.
 How ever did you know?

 Postmodernism clumps disparate groups of thought and practice together into this undefinable mass of *stuff*.
-Roughly speaking, it's a historical philosophical backlash against unity of meaning, the goal of consensus in thought, and the general structuralism that, in particular, defined French philosophical discourse.
-We're talking late 60s and 70s, here, a time coincidentally of great social upheaval.
+Roughly speaking, it's a historical philosophical backlash against the unity of meaning, the goal of consensus in thought, and the general structuralism that defined French philosophical discourse in particular.
+We're talking late '60s and '70s, here, a time coincidentally of great social upheaval.
 It's about simulacra, excess, difference, performative knowledge, etc. It's about revealing the essentially constructed nature of thought and society, how we produce our reality, and calls into question the nature of legitimacy.
 Got that?

 Yeah.
 It's glorious and tough and full of arrogant white dudes.